STAT545-UBC-hw-2018-19/hw04-slumnitz/hw04-exercise.md

 ![](hw04-exercise_files/figure-gfm/unnamed-chunk-14-1.png)<!-- -->

+We can see that this join als represents a filterign join. in our new dataframe displayed at the top are no band members anymore in the bands `The Beatles` or `Aerosmith`.

 Additionally, I should mention that these joins all worked without specifyig a `by=`, due to one column name `bands` matching in both dataframes and the fucntion doing a natural join.
 If the column name is